How to Label Issues¶

 - Long Description: Maintainers need advice from the Curriculum Advisory Committee to make a decision on how to proceed with the issue or pull request.

 - Long Description: Not enough information is provided to proceed with the issue or pull request.

 - Short Description: Progress on addressing issue blocked

 - Long Description: A technical problem is hindering progress.
 A Maintainer or someone else in the community should be notified to ensure that progress is being made.

 - Short Description: Proposed changes are out of scope

-- Long Description: Changes proposed in the issue or in the pull request doesn't fall within the scope of the lesson
+- Long Description: Changes proposed in the issue or in the pull request does not fall within the scope of the lesson

 - Hex code: #BDBDBD